DataCTE/Camel-Coder/README.md

 ## License

-This project is licensed under the terms of the MIT License.
+This project is licensed under the terms of a Custom GNU License.